Skip to main content

 • While there is ongoing work looking into the definition of harmful content and functions for children online (as well as harmful categories), there is no definition of harmful content on the way that will be included in laws, regulations or policies.
 It will only be a proposal for harmful categories of content.

-• The Danish Radio and Television Board has the authority to order the cessation of activities for video-on-demand services or temporary or final suspension of the company for video-sharing platforms as long as the video-on-demand service or video-sharing platform is established in Denmark.
+• The Danish Radio and Television Board has the authority to order the cessation of activities for video-on-demand services or the temporary or final suspension of the company for video-sharing platforms, as long as the video-on-demand service or video-sharing platform is established in Denmark.

 • According to the Danish Marketing Practices Act § 32 (2), the Consumer Ombudsman may issue an order if an action is clearly in conflict with the Act and cannot be changed by negotiation.